Middleport Pottery, Stoke-on-Trent

 The restoration has meant that Burleigh has remained on-site, saving local jobs and craftsmanship.
 The unused buildings have been developed to provide attractive accommodation for workshops, enterprise space, craft and community areas, a cafe, a gallery and a heritage visitor centre.
 The new visitor experience at Middleport Pottery includes tours of the Burleigh factory, where visitors can see the handcraft techniques that have been used there since the 1800s.
 Visitors can also step inside the industrial bottle kiln, which has sights and sounds from the Pottery's past, and can see the mould collection, which is the largest in Europe.
 The restored Victorian offices also display a collection of Burleigh ceramics from across the years.

-The restored Pottery opened to the public in July 2014 following the three-year, £9million regeneration of the site.
+The restored Pottery opened to the public in July 2014 following the three-year, £9 million regeneration.
 It has resulted in the safeguarding of 50 local jobs and the creation of 66 more.
 The Pottery is now a successful visitor destination with rising visitor numbers, while a growing number of businesses are based at the site.
 The Old Packing House has been refurbished to become the new Prince of Wales Studios that is now open for business as a home for craftspeople to work and exhibit their products.

 Since it opened, the Pottery has won eight awards: a RIBA National Award for architectural excellence; three RIBA West Midlands Awards; a Europa Nostra Award for heritage; a Civic Trust AABC Conservation Award for building conservation; a Placemaking Award for heritage; and a Heritage Open Days’ Community Champions Award.